Years & Years

-Years & Years is the solo project of British singer Olly Alexander.
-Originally formed as a band in 2010, Years & Years' music has been described as electropop, mixing R&B and 1990s house elements.
-The band's debut studio album, Communion, debuted at number one on the UK Albums Chart in July 2015 and was the fastest-selling debut album of the year from a UK signed band.
+Years & Years were an English electropop band formed in London in 2010.
+The band rose to fame after their single "King" (2015) topped the UK Singles Chart and entered the top ten hit in thirteen other regions.
+It was preceded by the release of their debut studio album Communion (2015), which debuted at number one on the UK Albums Chart, and became the fastest-selling debut album of the year from a UK signed band.
+It also features the commercially successful single "Shine", which reached number two in the UK.

-Their biggest hit single "King" from Communion reached number one in the UK Singles Chart in March 2015, and peaked within the top ten of the charts in Australia, Austria, Bulgaria, Denmark, Germany, Luxembourg, the Netherlands, Ireland and Switzerland.
-Their single "Shine" from the same album reached number two on the UK Singles Chart.

-In April 2018, they announced the release of their second studio album Palo Santo which features singles "Sanctify" and "If You're Over Me", the latter of which reached the top 10 in the United Kingdom.
-The album features a dystopian world consisting of robot-like beings named Androids and humans as the minority, and was released in July 2018.
+In July 2018, Years & Years released their second album Palo Santo which became their second album to reach the top ten in the UK and features the singles "Sanctify" and "If You're Over Me", which reached the top ten there.
+In March 2021, the band announced that Years & Years would move forward as frontman Olly Alexander's solo project.
+In January 2022, the third Years & Years album Night Call was released, debuting at number one in the UK.
+In 2023, Alexander stopped using the band's name and switched to performing under his own name.
+The following year, he confirmed that the project had disbanded.

-In March 2021, the band announced a third Years & Years album was in production.
-The band also announced the same day that Goldsworthy and Türkmen had stepped down as active members, and that the act would continue as Alexander's solo project.
-The album, Night Call, was released in January 2022, debuting at number one in the UK Albums Chart.
+During their career, Years & Years were nominated for six Brit Awards and was a recipient of various awards including an Attitude Award, Sound of 2015 Award, British LGBT Award, Brits Billion Award, Music Moves Europe Award, GQ Award, GAFFA Award, MTV Video Music Awards Japan Award and UK Music Video Awards.

 History

 2010–2014: Formation and early years

-The band was formed in 2010, after Goldsworthy moved to London from Australia and met Noel Leeman and then later, Türkmen online.
-Alexander later joined the band as its lead vocalist, after Goldsworthy heard him singing in the shower.
+The band was formed in 2010, after Mikey Goldsworthy moved to London from Australia and met Noel Leeman and then, later, Emre Türkmen online.
+Olly Alexander later joined the band as its lead vocalist, after Goldsworthy heard him singing in the shower.
 The band was originally a five-piece group, with Noel Leeman and Olivier Subria.
 Years & Years' first single, "I Wish I Knew" was released in July 2012 on the Good Bait label, with the band performing as a five-piece.
 Leeman and Subria left the band the following year, leaving them as a trio.

 In 2013, the group signed a deal to the French label Kitsuné as a three-piece and released their second single, called "Traps" in September 2013.
 Their third single, called "Real" was released by Kitsuné in February 2014 and its music video featured an appearance by Alexander's Peter and Alice co-star, Ben Whishaw, and the former Misfits actor Nathan Stewart-Jarrett.
 In 2014, the group signed a deal to Polydor Records and then released their fourth single, called "Take Shelter".
 The song reached number one on the iTunes UK Singles Electronic Chart.
 In December 2014, the group released their fifth single, "Desire", which peaked at number 22 on the UK Singles Chart.